 Chlorpyrifos is an organophosphate insecticide.
-It has been banned for residential use since 2001 because of the heath risks it presents for children.
+It has been almost entirely banned for residential use since 2000 because of the heath risks it presents for children.
 But the pesticide's residue is still persistent in the environment.
 In addition, it is still sprayed commercially on some agricultural crops, including fruit trees and vegetables, and is also used on golf courses and for mosquito control.

 For the boys, prenatal exposure to chlorpyrifos was associated with lower scores on short-term memory tests than girls who were exposed to similar levels of the pesticide.
 Scores were an average of three-points lower for boys than girls.
 These findings suggest that chlorpyrifos may harm boys’ developing brains more than girls’.

 Editor's note: This article has been updated with new information since it was originally published in August 2012.